 “I’ll never forget the conversation,” John said.
 “My doctor told me there is no cure and then he starts going over all the dos and don’ts and I said – ‘Time out – can I have red wine?’”

-They laughed and John was relieved that red wine does not contain gluten, but it taught him that he needed to educate himself about how to live with celiac disease.
+They laughed and John was relieved that red wine does not contain gluten, but it taught him that he needed to educate himself about how to live with his silent celiac disease.

 No symptoms, but still damage